Steplab: Privacy Policy

 Introduction

 Welcome to Steplab's Privacy Policy.
-Capitalised terms used in this Privacy Policy have the same meanings as those set out in the Terms of Service of which this Privacy Policy forms part.
+Capitalised terms used in this Privacy Policy have the same meanings as those set out in the Terms of Service of which this Privacy Policy forms part (Terms).

 Steplab respects your privacy and is committed to protecting your personal data.
 This Privacy Policy will inform you as to how we look after your personal data when you use the Services (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.

-This Privacy Policy aims to give you information on how Steplab collects and processes your personal data through your use of the Services and Website, including any data you may provide when establishing an account as a Steplab User.
+This Privacy Policy aims to give you information on how Steplab collects and processes your personal data through your use of the Services and Website, including any data provided when establishing an account as a Steplab User.

-Save as provided at paragraph 1.3, Steplab is the data controller of all of your personal data that we manage in connection with the provision of the Services.
+Steplab is an independent controller of all of your personal data collected in connection with the provision of the Services.

-Steplab is entitled to enter into commercial relationships with other third parties pursuant to which it may act as processor or joint controller of specified personal data.
-We would notify you in advance if this was to take place.
+Steplab may enter into commercial relationships with third parties pursuant to which it may act as processor or joint controller of specified personal data.

 Contact details